sajayprakash/megathread/docs/README.md

 - [Simplelogin](https://simplelogin.io/) -  Create email aliases
 - [Temp Mail](https://temp-mail.org/) - Disposable mails

-# Misc
-- [lingva-translate](https://lingva.ml/) - a Free and Open Source Alternative front-end for Google Translate
-- [VirusTotal.com](https://www.virustotal.com/) - Analyze suspicious files and URLs to detect types of malware, automatically share them with the security community
-- [kutt.it](https://kutt.it/) - An open source modern URL shortener
-- [NoScript Whitelist](https://github.com/crypdick/NoScript-Crowdsourced-Whitelist-Blacklist) - A global domain database for NoScript

 # Operating Systems
 ## PC
 ### Windows
 - [Windows 11](https://www.microsoft.com/en-us/windows/windows-11) - Windows 11 is a major version of the Windows NT operating system and is the successor to Windows 10
 - [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) - Windows 10 is a major release of the Windows NT operating system developed by Microsoft.